-The Board appoints and removes the Chief Executive Officer, or other party responsible for the day-to-day oversight of the Company's affairs.
+The Board appoints and removes the Chief Executive Officer, or other party responsible for the day-today oversight of the Company's activities.
 Any changes in the Board composition is recommended by the Nomination and Governance Committee and submitted to the Board for approval (appointment or removal).

 The Board Secretary also assists and advises the Board, the Chairman, the CEO and all Board Members in exercising their duties.
 The Board Secretary ensures that the Board procedures are complied with and that the Board acts in accordance with its obligations under the law, the Articles of Association, the internal rules and regulations.
+The Board Secretary also makes sure to share with the Board any matters discussed at SGAPS meetings that could impact the Company.